cockroachdb/docs/src/current/v23.1/cockroachdb-feature-availability.md

 [Super regions]({% link {{ page.version.version }}/multiregion-overview.md %}#super-regions) allow you to define a set of database regions such that schema objects will have all of their replicas stored _only_ in regions that are members of the super region.
 The primary use case for super regions is data domiciling.

-### Export metrics from CockroachDB {{ site.data.products.dedicated }} clusters
+### Export metrics from CockroachDB {{ site.data.products.advanced }} clusters

-CockroachDB {{ site.data.products.dedicated }} users can use the [Cloud API](https://www.cockroachlabs.com/docs/cockroachcloud/cloud-api) to configure [metrics export](https://www.cockroachlabs.com/docs/cockroachcloud/export-metrics) to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [Datadog](https://www.datadoghq.com/).
-Once the export is configured, metrics will flow from all nodes in all regions of your CockroachDB {{ site.data.products.dedicated }} cluster to your chosen cloud metrics sink.
+CockroachDB {{ site.data.products.advanced }} users can use the [Cloud API](https://www.cockroachlabs.com/docs/cockroachcloud/cloud-api) to configure [metrics export](https://www.cockroachlabs.com/docs/cockroachcloud/export-metrics) to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [Datadog](https://www.datadoghq.com/).
+Once the export is configured, metrics will flow from all nodes in all regions of your CockroachDB {{ site.data.products.advanced }} cluster to your chosen cloud metrics sink.

 ### Role-based SQL audit logging